Results 10,021 to 10,040 of 37162

 On a separate note, after my failure with Shogun 2 I decided to give Scourge of War another try.
 I'm having some technical issues though, so can't comment beyond noting how intriguing the premise is.

-Plenty of the Civ4:Col multiplayer game we have going, its a wonderfully well refined game, its a damn shame that it didn't make a bigger splash when it came out.I'm failing to writing a blog, specifically about playing games the wrong way
+Plenty of the Civ4:Col multiplayer game we have going, its a wonderfully well refined game, its a damn shame that it didn't make a bigger splash when it came out.I am once again writing a blog, vaguely about playing games the wrong way

 - Join Date